c-mccutcheon/hiring/TEST.md

 -- **The exercise**

+Create a Visual Studio (2015/1017) solution to the following problem:

-Simple one, write a function to multiply two integer values A and B, without using the arithmetic operators (* or /).
+"Write a function to multiply two integer values A and B, without using the arithmetic operators (* or /)."

-Support your code with unit tests as you deem appropriate, adhere to SOLID/DRY where appropriate.
+Code should be production ready, with supporting tests as deemed required.

+Please send your submission in an archive file (zip or rar) to : [emailaddress_here]

 -- **What to look for**